Opening a wicker repair shop

 Office area of wicker shop circa 1991

-Because of course, whenever I had to leave the shop to pick up or deliver chairs, walk down to the post office, go into the kid’s school to take them to an appointment or whatever, that’s the exact time someone would come to the shop and find me gone!
-Shortly afterward, people said I was never at the shop, can you believe it?
+Of course, whenever I had to leave the shop to pick up or deliver chairs, walk down to the post office, go into the kid’s school to take them to an appointment, or whatever, that’s the exact time someone would come to the shop and find me gone!
+Shortly afterward, people said I was never at the shop.
+Can you believe it?

 cpeters-caning-shop-1992